Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, memory care in Portsmouth and Rhode Island tends to be one of the more expensive types of senior care due to the specialized services required.
 However, the costs are in line with the care and attention needed for individuals dealing with memory-related conditions.

-Senior citizens looking for memory care in Newport, Rhode Island will find Village House Convalescent Home, a memory care facility situated at 70 Harrison Avenue in 02840 zip code area which offers services such as monitoring of all exits to prevent wandering, assistance with choosing and putting on clothes and memory games and other activities.
-Village House Convalescent Home can care for up to 95 senior citizens.
-Village House Convalescent Home has a Rhode Island license number of 415074.
+Older adults with dementia looking for dementia care in Newport, Rhode Island will find Village House Convalescent Home, a memory care home located at 70 Harrison Avenue in 02840 zip code area that provides amenities like care focused on residents’ abilities, grooming and dressing help and dining assistance during meals.
+Village House Convalescent Home can provide care to up to 95 seniors with dementia or Alzheimer’s.
+Village House Convalescent Home has a Rhode Island license # of 415074.

 When it comes to paying for memory care in Portsmouth, Rhode Island, many families look to Medicare as a potential source of financial assistance.
 However, it’s important to understand the limitations of Medicare coverage for memory care services in this region.